ri5pekt/mail-merge/README.md

 Add some changes to the code, and then commit the changes.
 For now, we will "Commit directly to the master branch".
+Make another change to the Readme.md file on GitHub.